Piggyback (transportation): Human locomotion

+A person carrying someone else on their back is most commonly seen in the modern day in the form of a parent carrying an underage child, either for travelling or for children's games.
+It can involve the carrier crawling on hands and knees with the child straddling over the back like riding a horse, or with the carrier standing upright with the child hugging or cradled behind the back, often with the child's arms leaning over the carrier's shoulders and legs wrapping around the flanks.

+Piggybacking may also feature in the context of play or sport, and evidence of this dates back to Ancient Greece where games involving piggyback riding were combined with the requirement of catching or throwing a ball.
+In the modern era, wife carrying competitions, where the female participants ride on the back of their male partners running the race, are popular in some countries.

 Rail

 In rail transport, the practice of carrying trailers or semi-trailers in a train atop a flatcar is referred to as "piggybacking".
 Early drawings of the Liverpool & Manchester Railway c1830 show road coaches being piggybacked on railway flat wagons.

 The rail service provided for trucks which are carried on trains for part of their journey is referred to as a rolling road, or rolling highway.
 A related transportation method is the rail transport of semi-trailers, without road tractors, sometimes referred to as "trailer on flatcar (TOFC)".
 In the United States, TOFC traffic grew from 1% of freight in 1957 to 5% in 1964 and 15% in 1986.